parrotbait/CorkWeather/README.md

 # Features

+* MVVM architecture with coordinator for navigation.
+* SwiftLint in place
 * SWLogger - a cocoapod created as part of this exercise for logging
 * OpenWeatherAPI integration for weather data fetching
 * Google Maps and Places for picking of locations